ASMAT LIFE: SOCIETY, MARRIAGE, FOOD, VILLAGES, WORK

 Asmat villages usually have about 300 to 2,000 people living in them.
 The villages consist of large huts grouped together side by side.
 Villages in a proper sense were only created after the contact era.
 Before that settlements were organized around “yew” (social-kin units centered around men’s houses) and often built on the perimeters of sweeping river bends or off tributaries near where they merged with larger rivers because they offered strategic and resource advantages.

+Traditional Asmat houses have no running water or electricity, though mission and government posts in the region typically do, giving Asmat who work there limited access to these amenities.
+Most homes include an outdoor porch where people gather to talk, gossip, smoke, and observe the activity of the village.
 Formerly, entire tribal families lived together in houses of up to 28 meters long called yeus.
 Yeus are still in use today, but are only occupied by men for rituals where unmarried men sleep.
 Upriver, the Asmat still live in longhouses.
+[Source: A. J. Abalahin, “Worldmark Encyclopedia of Cultures and Daily Life,” Cengage Learning, 2009]

-The 10- to 20-meter foot long houses used today have as many as 16 family units, each with its own fireplace.
+The 10- to 20-meter foot long houses used in the 1970s had as many as 16 family units, each with its own fireplace.
 The houses were built in this fashion for protection and because it was an efficient way to utilize manpower resources.
 The Asmat have traditionally spent such a large part of their day collecting food they have had little time left over to build houses.
-[Source: Malcolm Kirk, National Geographic, March 1972 ?]
+[Source: Malcolm Kirk, National Geographic, March 1972]

 Asmat Food